canique/gateway/raspberry-pi-radio-hat/README.md

 3) Disconnect Power from your Raspberry Pi

+4) - Insert CR2032 battery into Canique Radio Hat's battery holder
-4) Attach the antenna cable to the Canique Radio Hat
+   - Attach the antenna cable to the Canique Radio Hat
-   Attach the Canique Radio Hat to your Raspberry Pi
+   - Attach the Canique Radio Hat to your Raspberry Pi
-   Connect the antenna to the cable
+   - Connect the antenna to the cable

 5) Reconnect Power to your Raspberry Pi
+   After booting up, the Radio Hat should already be working.
+You can display the the last 100 log lines with the command:
+   `journalctl -n100 -u canique-radio-bridge`

-6) Setup connection between your mosquitto broker and Canique Cloud
+6) Setup connection between your mosquitto broker and Canique Cloud (optional)
 Enter in a terminal on your Raspberry Pi, replacing MQTT_USER and MQTT_PASSWORD with your own user and password that you got with the hat
 `canique-setup-mosquitto-bridge MQTT_USER MQTT_PASSWORD`
+(You can skip this step if you do not want to use the Canique Cloud.
+Then your data will stay local.)

-6) Setup sensor radio password for every Canique Climat that you have
+7) Setup sensor radio password for every Canique Climat that you have
 `runuser -u cnq canique-setup-sensor-encryption`
 You will be asked for the sensor UID and the sensor radio password.
 Repeat this step for every sensor you want to connect.

-7) Restart the Canique Radio Bridge so that all sensor passwords are updated
+8) Restart the Canique Radio Bridge so that all sensor passwords are updated
 `sudo systemctl restart canique-radio-bridge`

-8) Insert battery into Canique Climat
+9) Insert battery into Canique Climat

 That's it.
-You can now see your sensor data on https://cockpit.canique.com and in your local network visiting the IP address of your Raspberry Pi in a webbrowser.
+You can now see your sensor data on https://cockpit.canique.com (if you also followed step 6) and in your local network visiting the IP address of your Raspberry Pi in a webbrowser.